wwannemacher/storm-deploy-alternative/README.markdown

 + Supports Storm versions: _0.8.2_ & _0.9.0.1_

 ## Configuration
 This tool, requires two configurationfiles: `conf/credential.yaml` and `conf/configuration.yaml`.
-Put your Amazon Web Services (AWS) credentials into the file `conf/credential.yaml`.
+Put your credentials into the file `conf/credential.yaml`.

 Below is an example of a single cluster configuration, for `conf/configuration.yaml`